zzjjzzgggg/gc/README.md

 1. Calculate reward gains for each node: `iogreedy -g HEPTH.gz -job 1`.
 2. Run IO-efficient greedy algorithm: `iogreedy -g HEPTH.gz -job 2`.
    * `-B`, `-L` and `-H` are parameters related to the algorithm.
-   * results will be saved in the same fold of the graph.
+3. Results will be saved in the same fold of the graph.